4 Fun Facts About Bioluminescence

 by | Aug 18, 2020 | Bioluminescence

-If you’re a secret wildlife explorer and a die-hard nature lover, you’re probably aware of this fascinating natural phenomenon.
+If you’re a secret wildlife explorer and a die-hard nature lover, you’re probably aware of this fascinating natural phenomenon, so read on to learn 4 fun facts about bioluminescence.
 Bioluminescence is when an organism can create light and is most common in oceanic creatures like squid, comb jellies, fish, and other animals that are made predominantly of water.

 It is usually blue in color because it travels the most through water but can also be violet, green-yellow, and even red.
 It’s made when an enzyme reacts with a substrate to make light.
 While it’s difficult to learn the main purpose behind bioluminescence, there’s no denying that it’s pretty cool!